learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Explaining the Coordinate to Array

-Here's an picture of what we just described in code:
+Here's a picture of what we just described in code:

 ```ruby
 vending_machine = [